subquery/documentation/docs/academy/herocourse/module3.md

 Here we will take the starter project and focus on understanding how many-to-many relationships work.
 We will create a project that allows us to query for the number of votes that councillors have made and how many votes a given proposal has received.

-To learn more about the Polkadot governance structure, please [refer to this page](https://polkadot.network/blog/a-walkthrough-of-polkadots-governance/)
+To learn more about the Polkadot governance structure, please [refer to this page](https://polkadot.network/blog/a-walkthrough-of-polkadots-governance/).

 ### Pre-requisites

-Completion of Module 2
+Completion of Module 2.

 ### Council Proposals (many-to-many)

 ### High-level steps

-1. Initialise the starter project
+1. Initialise the starter project.
 2. Update your mappings, manifest file and graphql schema file by removing all the default code except for the handleEvent function.
-3. Generate, build and deploy your code
+3. Generate, build and deploy your code.
-4. Deploy your code in Docker
+4. Deploy your code in Docker.
-5. Query for address balances in the playground
+5. Query for address balances in the playground.

 ### Detailed steps